Sacred Defenders of the Universe | TELUS Spark Digital Immersion Gallery

 Symbol: Mushroom on an Earth staff, medicine pouch

-Strengths: Inter-connectedness with the Circle of Life, patient, compassionate.
-Grounded in the four ways of being: spiritual, emotional, physical, and mental.
+Strengths: Deeply connected with the Circle of Life, patient, and compassionate.
+Grounded in the four ways of being: Spiritual, Emotional, Physical, and Mental.

-Gifts: Communicates with earth and tree energies through spores and roots, and connects with mountain ancestors and moment of earthquakes.
+Gifts: Communicates with Earth and tree energies through spores and roots; connects with mountain Ancestors and the energy of earthquakes.

 Aireus